oclipa/python-cheat-sheet/README.md

    * `pyenv local --unset`
 1. It is also possible to chain versions, so that if venv1 is missing, venv2 will be used:
    * `pyenv [global|local] [identifier-for-venv1] [identifier-for-venv2]`
+1. To verify the active version: `pyenv version`

 </div>
 </div>